Making Christ Known and Loved / Gwneud i Crist Gael ei Adnabod a’i Garu

 What’s Ahead

-Looking ahead: Our next newsletter will be our April edition.
-If you would like anything to be included, please contact Bethan Hewitt with the relevant details by 12:00pm on Thursday 30th April.
+Looking Ahead: Our next newsletter will be our July and August edition.
+If you would like anything to be included, please contact Bethan Hewitt with the relevant details by 12:00pm on Tuesday 23rd June.
+Please note that this deadline will be earlier in the month than it has been previously, to allow more time for printing and distribution.

 Ministry Area Contact Details